shreya-gundoju/ML-cognizant/README.md

-This the colab notebook from cognizant azure training
+This the colab notebook for cognizant azure training